JassiSingh08/Lets-Jump/README.md

 🖋 Customisations :

 Includes a Character (.gif) and a car (png Image) and a background image.
-Added Game engine via "Set Interval" method and used properted like "Add" class list to both character and the block
+Added Game engine via "Set Interval" method and used properted like "Add" class list to both character and the block.

 🗺 Working :